consp1racy/material-navigation-drawer/README.md

 - First release
 - Navigation list with multiple sections with optional headings
 - Items have a label, optional icon and an optional text badge
-- Icon has a passive color, laber and icon have an active color
+- Icon has a passive color, label and icon have an active color
 - Badge has background color, text color gets calculated automatically
 - Items can remain selected